strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 ## What's next

 We hope this blog post has provided you with a clear understanding of how the broker scale-down check operates.
-In upcoming Strimzi releases, we aim to enhance this process by automatically reverting `.spec.kafka.replicas` to its original value if the broker scale-down check fails.
-This improvement ensures that reconciliation doesn't fail, and cluster operations remain unblocked.
+In upcoming Strimzi releases, we aim to enhance this process by continuing the reconciliation without doing the scaledown This improvement will ensure that reconciliation doesn't fail, and cluster operations remain unblocked.